 The techniques they use include smoking, fermenting, and clarifying which make for thrilling results and an all-around exciting evening.
 They use in-house ferments and focus on seasonality without following trends.

 Byrdi is a bar you don’t want to miss if you want to keep things interesting.

-Level 2 161 Spring Street, Melbourne Victoria 3000
+Location: Level 2 161 Spring Street, Melbourne, VIC 3000 Ph: (03) 9654 6631

 This wine bar, located on Flinders Lane was opened by Simon Denton in a building opposite Fitzroy Gardens.
 An intimate wine bar and bottle shop, it offers a small food menu of only six dishes and a true Japanese ethos.